plasma-group/pigi/packages/docs/src/spec/src/02-contracts/predicate-contract.rst

 Deprecation
 ***********

-The foremost thing a predicate accomplishes is to enable the deprecation of its state, so that a new state included by the operator becomes valid.
+The foremost thing a predicate accomplishes is to enable the deprecation of its state, so that a new state included by the aggregator becomes valid.
 This enables state transitions to occur.
 Because the deposit contract only allows an exit's ``predicateAddress`` to call ``deprecateExit``, the predicate must enable some function which leads to a subcall on ``depositContract.deprecateExit``.

 ***************
 Exit Initiation